 Physiotherapy is available on the National Health Service (NHS) through most maternity units or through your GP.
 Ideally seeing a physiotherapist who has undergone extra training in treating pelvic joint pain, women’s health or musculoskeletal and use hands on techniques.
 Also, if you are pregnant make sure whoever refers you is aware that you need to be seen quickly as this can reduce the deterioration of your condition.
 Alternatively, you can use a private physiotherapist but it might be worth trying the NHS first.
 If you feel you are not progressing and making a full recovery, as with any other medical condition, discuss this with your physiotherapist, or return to your GP and ask for a second opinion.

-Pilates for Pelvic Girdle Pain in Central London
+Reformer Pilates for Pelvic Girdle Pain in Marylebone

 At Wellthy Clinic we are big fans of meaningful movement especially within pregnancy.
 The Pilates instructors (also Osteopaths) will give graded exercises depending on the severity of your symptoms.
 We will find the right balance and regular review your exercises to ensure progression.
 We believe light exercise should be encouraged as it helps to improve the condition of both abdominal and pelvic floor muscles.
 Which in turn stabilises the joints of the pelvis.